Jeanpigi/Jeanpigi/README.md

 ### Hi there 👋

-- 🔭 Expert web developer with 8 years of experiences in the tech industry.
+- 🔭 Expert web developer with years of experiences in the tech industry.
 Skilled in building websites, apps, and video games using tools such as Go, Python, JavaScript, C#, Docker, Node.js, Deno, Git, and various libraries and frameworks.
 Proficient in managing Windows Server, AWS, backups, virtualization, and video editing.
 Fluent in Spanish, English, and French.
 Seeking web development opportunities to leverage my expertise and achievements.
 Certified by Platzi, an online education platform offering courses in programming, design, marketing, web development, frontend/backend development, mobile development, and UX.
 Let's collaborate to achieve your web development goals.

-- 🌱 I’m currently learning about AI.
+- 🌱 I’m currently learning about AI and cybersecurity.

 - 📫 How to reach me: At the moment, I pursue new opportunities that can improve as person and professional.
 Whether you need to reach me either through my network social.